Words of Comfort After a Death

 Comforting Bible Verses

 If you're looking for a more spiritual way to express sympathy, or you're in need of some words of wisdom to help you through your own loss, bible verses can provide immeasurable comfort in a time of need.
 For example, Matthew 5:4 speaks of how those who mourn will be comforted.
 Psalm 34:18 speaks of how God remains close to the brokenhearted and those who are crushed in spirit.
 These are exactly the kind of words that can inspire hope in people who are grieving and looking for something to help them keep moving forward.
+Catholic funeral readings can help prepare you for a funeral mass.

 Explaining Death to a Child